Ashwagandha is quite a mouthful, I know! (It’s latin name Withania somnifera is even more of a tongue twister.)

 Many clinical studies support what our ancient predecessors already knew; Ashwagandha can help to regulate stress.
-In addition to the anecdotal evidence provided by our forebears, modern medicine is adding to the Ashwagandha story.
+In addition to the anecdotal evidence provided by our forebears, modern natural medicine is adding to the Ashwagandha story.

 In 2012, A Study of 100 people that were diagnosed with anxiety were allocated to take either Ashwagandha or a placebo during a two month period.
 By the end of the trial, the Ashwagandha treatment cohort showed significantly lower anxiety and - here’s the real kicker - 28% lower levels of cortisol levels were reported! (the stress hormone).

-In addition to feeling less stressed, the treatment group also showed improvements in Insomnia, depression, panic, fatigue
+In addition to feeling less stressed, the treatment group also showed improvements in Insomnia, depression, panic, fatigue and anxiety.

 Furthermore, a drop in elevated cortisol provides a cascade of positive domino effects in our body.
 High cortisol can create long-term fatigue and brain fog, plus it influences the parts of our brain that process memory and emotions.
 You don’t want prolonged, excess levels of this stuff!

 In an earlier study in 2009, another group of people with moderate to severe anxiety were given either Ashwagandha or psychotherapy.
 Again, Ashwagandha proved to be more effective, providing up to 50% in improvements in anxiety.

 Other Studies have shown that Ashwagandha may be useful for helping people with agoraphobia, adrenal hyperplasia and stress-related fertility problems.
 Ashwagandha may also indirectly help with libido and agin, by reducing emotional and chemical stressors.